MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 #### Explore event listeners

 Event listeners are presented as an [ARIA tree][W3CWaiAriaTree].
-You may use the arrow keys to navigate them.
+You can use the arrow keys to navigate them.
 A screen reader announces the name of the DOM object that the event listener is attached to, as well as the file name where the event listener is defined and the line number.

 ### Accessibility panel